-The deadline for submission is October 9th, 2020 at 11:59PM Pacific Time.
-Submissions must be made on the hosted CMT instance at https://cmt3.research.microsoft.com/AIHADRW2020.
+The deadline for submission is September 25th, 2021 at 11:59PM AoE (anywhere on Earth).
+Submissions must be made on the hosted CMT instance at https://cmt3.research.microsoft.com/AIHADRW2021/.

 All submissions will undergo double-blind review; Thus, please ensure that your submission is anonymized when submitted, including removing names, affiliations, contact information, and ensuring that references to your own previous work are in the third person.

 Paper Review Criteria

 Paper submissions will be reviewed along the following criteria:

 Clarity in the explanation of the problem setting, including (a) how it relates to the HADR application themes, and (b) why an AI-based approach is suitable and ethical in this domain.
 For all papers this should be addressed at minimum in the "Application Context" section, see above.